In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 ANTONÍN DVOŘÁK

 Dvořák was a leading Romantic-era composer from Bohemia (now the Czech Republic) whose compositions helped establish a distinct Czech national style in classical music.
 Throughout his musical career, Dvořák utilized folk music and sought out distinct sounds from specific countries and regions to create music representative of those cultures and support a growing sense of nationalism among the common people.
 After finding success with many of his compositions in Europe, Dvořák was invited to the United States to become the director of the National Conservatory of Music of America in New York.
+Dvorak’s Slavonic Dance No. 8 is part of a set of dances inspired by Slavic folk music.
+Though written for the concert hall, the piece captures the rhythmic vitality, lively accents, and spirited melodies of folk dance.

 This activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.